-The SuperDoctor® III program is a web-based management tool that supports remote management capability.
+The SuperDoctor® III program is a Web base management tool that supports remote management capability.
 It includes Remote and Local Management tools.
 The local management is called SD III Client.
-The SuperDoctor III program allows you to monitor the environment and operations of your system.
+The SuperDoctor III program included on the CD-ROM that came with your serverboard allows you to monitor the environment and operations of your system.
 SuperDoctor III displays crucial system information such as CPU temperature, system voltages and fan status.
-See the figures below for examples of the SuperDoctor III interface.
+See the Figure below for a display of the SuperDoctor III interface.